7 Baby Sleep Routine Tips: How White Noise Can Help Your Little One—and You—Sleep Better

 • Heightened irritability or anxiety

-• Difficulty concentrating in noisy environments
+• Difficulty focusing in noisy environments

-• Overwhelming emotional reactions to specific triggers
+• Strong emotional reactions to specific auditory triggers

 Coping Strategies for Managing Sound Sensitivity